High performance computing in chemistry

 RD-systems are generally far too complex for human thinking.
 One cannot easily predict the possible effects that such a system can produce.
 At the same time when we try to explain a certain RD problem there will be many possible models that are based on chemically or physically completely plausible effects and have only one drawback: they simply do not work.
 In these cases the only thing we can do is to construct a slightly different model, and try it again and again.

-ReaDiVivus is a toolset that can help this trial-and-error process, because in most of the cases formulation of a new mechanism requires only several lines of coding.
+ReaDiVivus is a toolset that can help this trial-and-error process, because in most of the cases formulation of a new mechanism requires only several lines of new code.

-ReaDiVivus has grown out from a former scientific project the goal of that was the elucidation of the mechanism of periodic precipitation, often called Liesegang phenomenon.
+This software system has grown out from my PhD work and a subsequent scientific project.
+The original goal was the elucidation of the mechanism of periodic precipitation, often called Liesegang phenomenon.